npdoty/d3-cloud/README.md

-# Word Cloud Layout
+# Cloud Layout

-This is a [Wordle](http://www.wordle.net/)-inspired word cloud layout written in JavaScript.
-It uses HTML5 canvas and sprite masks to achieve near-interactive speeds.
+Based on a [Wordle](http://www.wordle.net/)-inspired word cloud layout written in JavaScript.
+In progress: extending to work with shapes (like rectangles), not just words.

-See [here](http://www.jasondavies.com/wordcloud/) for an interactive demonstration along with implementation details.

 ![Example cloud of Twitter search results for “amazing”](http://www.jasondavies.com/wordcloud/amazing.png)